Lynn Turner (murderer)

-Julia Lynn Turner (July 16, 1968 – August 30, 2010), originally Julia Lynn Womack, was an American convicted murderer.
-In 1995, her husband, Glenn Turner, died after allegedly being sick with the flu.
-In 2001, the death of what had been described as her common-law husband, Randy Thompson, under remarkably similar circumstances, aroused the suspicion of law enforcement.
-After investigation, it was determined by authorities that Lynn Turner had murdered both her husbands by poisoning them with ethylene glycol–based antifreeze.
-She was tried for Glenn Turner's murder in 2004.
-She was found guilty and went to trial in 2007 for the murder of Randy Thompson, ultimately being convicted.
-Turner died in prison on August 30, 2010.
-The cause of death was an apparent suicide by toxic overdose of blood pressure medication.
+Julia Lynn Turner (née Womack; July 13, 1968 – August 30, 2010) was an American woman who was convicted in the poisoning deaths of her two husbands.

+Turner's first husband, Glenn Turner, died after allegedly being sick with the flu in 1995.
+In 2001, the death of Randy Thompson, described as her common-law husband, under arguably similar circumstances aroused the suspicion of law enforcement.
+After investigation, it was determined by authorities that Turner had murdered both men with ethylene glycol–based antifreeze.
+Ultimately convicted for the murders, Turner committed suicide in prison on August 30, 2010.

 Early life

 Julia Lynn was adopted by the Womack family shortly after her birth mother gave her up.
 The Womacks divorced when Lynn was five, after which Helen Womack took custody of Lynn.
-Shortly afterwards, Helen Womack married again, and Lynn did not get on well with her new stepfather, D.L.
+Shortly afterwards, Helen Womack married again, and Lynn did not get along well with her new stepfather, D.L.
 Gregory.
 As a teenager, Lynn took to substance abuse and was admitted to a clinic in Atlanta for drug problems.

 By the 1990s, Lynn Womack was working as a 911 dispatcher for Cobb County, Georgia.
 Lynn attempted to become a police officer, but she failed the psychological exam.

 Marriage to Glenn Turner

-In 1991 she met a Cobb County police officer named Maurice Glenn Turner and began to pursue him.
+In 1991 Julia Lynn met a Cobb County police officer named Maurice Glenn Turner and began to pursue him.
 She married Glenn Turner in August 1992.
 Glenn began to work a job at a gas station to support himself and Lynn after she left her job.
 Shortly after they married, Glenn and Lynn began to have problems in their marriage due to Lynn spending more money than Glenn could make and soon were sleeping in different bedrooms.

 Around the same time Lynn began an affair with Forsyth County firefighter Randy Thompson who was from Warner Robins, Georgia.
 Glenn was unaware of his wife's affair and by 1995 he began plans to move out and file for divorce.
 However, before he could go through with it, he fell ill and went to the emergency room on March 2, 1995, complaining of flu-like symptoms.
 He was treated there, and when he felt better he went home.
 The next day, he was found dead when Lynn came home.
 Glenn's cause of death was ruled natural causes due to an irregular heartbeat.
 After Glenn's death she moved in with Randy Thompson and collected $153,000 from her husband's death and pension.